cklapperich/Eidetic/README.md

 ## Summary

-This repository contains a llama_index implementaton of "contextual retrieval" (https://www.anthropic.com/news/contextual-retrieval)
+This repository contains a llama_index implementation of "contextual retrieval" (https://www.anthropic.com/news/contextual-retrieval)

 It implements a custom llama_index Extractor class, which can then be used in a llama index pipeline.
 It requires you to initialize it using a Document Store and an LLM to provide the context.
 It also requires you keep the documentstore up to date.